harrycresswell/harry/content/writing/22-04-22-menus-hugo/index.md

 If we include this code somewhere in our templates, our Section Menu will _just_ work.
 No need to add our menu items anywhere, or configure anything else in the config file.
 That’s because Section Menus are based on content structure.

 So.
-Section Menus quick and easy to build.
+The benefit of Section Menus is that they’re quick and easy to build.
 But, they depend on our content structure, meaning we have to structure our content in a particular way.
 This creates certain limitations, which we’ll look at next.

 The first limitation is that we can’t structure pages as top level markdown files.